BxCppDev/Bayeux/README.rst

 Bayeux's roots
 --------------

-Original  work on  Bayeux was  initiated at the `Laboratoire de  Physique Corpusculaire  de Caen`_  in the  framework of  the  NEMO3  double-beta  decay  experiment and  the  R&D  for  its
-successor: the SuperNEMO  experiment.
+Original work on Bayeux was  initiated at the `Laboratoire de Physique Corpusculaire  de Caen`_  in the  framework of  the NEMO3  double-beta decay  experiment  and  the  R&D  for  its  successor:  the  SuperNEMO experiment.
 Bayeux is  developped by a group of  physicists working in Nuclear and  Particle Physics.
+It  provides generic classes  and tools that  can  be  used  in  many  different  contexts.
 It  is  now  the cornerstone of the SuperNEMO_  experiment's production software chain.
-It is also  used by several  projects for  the  simulation of  particle transport  through matter,  detector design  for  nuclear  physics, detection  efficiency calculation,  data   serialization,  data  processing   and  analysis, radiation protection, dosimetry...
+As a  generic toolbox,  it is  also used by  several projects  for the simulation of  particle transport through matter,  detector design for nuclear physics, detection efficiency calculation, data serialization, data  processing  and  analysis, radiation  protection  and  dosimetry studies.

 .. _SuperNEMO: https://github.com/SuperNEMO-DBD